• EN

 Did Ascension Day really happen?

 Let's face it.
-The story of Ascension Day is a pretty wild story after all: Jesus disappearing into the clouds, returning to heaven.
+The Ascension of Jesus is a pretty wild story after all: Jesus disappearing into the clouds, returning to heaven.
 There is no physical evidence that this happened, only witness accounts.
 Maybe they were making it up?
 There is historical evidence that most of Jesus followers were killed for what they believed about Jesus.
 If it was a lie, would they really die for it?

 Then there is the indisputable reality that Christianity is alive a growing today!
 It has endured every kind for persecution, and scrutiny for thousands of years.
 It continues to thrive and transform lives, a testimony to the truth of Jesus.